Last Updated on November 10, 2019

 Bursae Around Ankle

 These are two bursae and generally considered a single entity for clinical purpose, found at the level of insertion of the Achilles tendon.
 The superficial one is located between the skin and the tendon, and the deep one is located between the calcaneus and the tendon.

 Bursa functions to reduce frictions between two surfaces.
 However, repeated friction or trauma or infection may cause the bursa to get inflamed, a condition known as bursitis.
 Inflammation of bursa causes synovial cells to multiply and increases collagen and fibrin-rich fluid production.
 A granulation tissue may replace the synovial lining and fibrosis may occur

 Bursitis is most common in the shoulder, elbow, knee, and hip.
-Other places of occurrence are ankle, big toe, buttock and wrist.
+Other places of occurrence are the ankle, big toe, buttock, and wrist.